antanst/nxtip/README.md

 # Reddit nxtip bot

 This is the source code used for the reddit nxt tipping bot.
-The bot is based on [ALTCoinTip](https://github.com/vindimy/altcointip) with additional Python modules that emulate the behavior of the bitcoind daemon, as far as ALTCoinTip is concerned.
+The bot is based on [ALTCoinTip](https://github.com/vindimy/altcointip) with additional changes to the core modules and some extra Python modules that emulate the behavior of the bitcoind daemon, as far as ALTCoinTip is concerned.

 ## Introduction